-To assist in meeting fisheries management goals, the WDNR may permit the stocking of fingerling or adult fish in a waterbody that were raised in permitted hatcheries (Photograph 3.6-2).
+To assist in meeting fisheries management goals, the WDNR may permit the stocking of fingerling or adult fish in a waterbody that raised in permitted hatcheries were (Photograph 3.6-2).
 Stocking a lake may be done to assist the population of a species due to a lack of natural reproduction in the system, or to otherwise enhance angling opportunities.
-Mid Lake was stocked from 1972-1997 with muskellunge (Table 3.6-2).
-Two direct walleye stocking events in Mid Lake occurred in 1975 and 1976.
-1,000,000 fry were released in 1975. and 10,000 fingerlings were released in 1976.
+Mid Lake has been stocked intermittently with muskellunge dating back to 1972 (Table 3.6-2).
+Most recently, approximately 175 fingerling large muskellunge have been released directly into